The majority of UT Tyler alumni wind up in the health care industry. Those with an education from the UT Tyler earn an average of around $63K.

 More often than not, UT Tyler grads continue living in Tyler, Texas (roughly one in five former students to be exact) even though the average salary here takes last place on the pay scale (approximately $44K).
 Alternatively, Longview, Texas is home to some of the highest salaries — median pay is $76K — which is an (obvious) draw for many UT Tyler grads.

-With a median annual earnings of $81K per year, former Patriots who have a Bachelor of Science in Bachelor of Science (BS / BSc) are the best paid among the alumni population.
+Former Patriots who fare the best in terms of salary hold a Bachelor of Science in Bachelor of Science (BS / BSc) and earn a median salary of $81K per year.
 A Bachelor's Degree offers the lowest median annual financial reward (about $65K).

 For former Patriots, proficiency in Project Management warrants a paycheck that is 45 percent more than other alumni salaries.
-People Management is a popular skill among UT Tyler alumni, with somewhere between a fifth and a fourth of grads reporting using it on the job.
-Demonstrated ability in Project Management, Leadership, and Financial Reporting rank among leading skills as well.
+Many UT Tyler grads have knowledge of People Management, with just over one in five alumni using this program on the clock.
+Also considered top-notch skills are Project Management, Leadership, and Financial Reporting.

 Benefits and Perks